MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/map-reduce-filter.md

 ## Reduce

-The `reduce` method reduces the array to a single value.
-It executes a function for each value of the array (from left-to-right).
+The `reduce` executes a function for each value of the array (from left-to-right).
+It reduces the array to a single value.
+Think of it as collapsing an array or vector to a single scalar result, like adding up scores.

 The return value of the function is stored in an accumulator, which is passed to the evaluation step.